BlueGranite/dogbreeds/lab/admin/README.md

 - Cannot create support tickets

-Assumptions:

-- Users of this guide will already have an assigned subscription ID and compute quota

 ### Overview of activities performed in this setup:

 1. Access the Azure Command Line Interface (CLI) in the Azure Portal and clone the file repository